spearhead-he/FDAT/README.md

 ## Installation

 1. This tool requires a recent Python (>=3.10) installation.
-[We recommend installing Python via miniforge/conda-forge.](https://conda-forge.org/download/)
+[We recommend installing Python via miniforge.](https://conda-forge.org/download/)
 2. [Download this file](https://github.com/spearhead-he/FDAT/archive/refs/heads/main.zip) and extract to a folder of your choice (or clone the repository [https://github.com/spearhead-he/FDAT](https://github.com/spearhead-he/FDAT) if you know how to use `git`).
 3. Open a terminal or the miniforge prompt and move to the directory extracted in step 2.
 4. Create a new virtual environment (e.g., `conda create --name fdat python=3.12`) and activate it (e.g., `conda activate fdat`).
 5. Install the Python dependencies from the *requirements.txt* file with `pip install -r requirements.txt` within the virtual environment.
-6. Start the tool by running `python3 FDAT_main.py`
+6. Start the tool by running `python FDAT_main.py`

 ## Data Usage Instructions
 ### Example data